Logmanager documentation

 Insert your public SSH key

-5. Save new configuration by click on right top button Activate the configuration
+5. Save the new configuration by clicking the top right button Activate the configuration

 Activate the configuration